Sign Up

 5. Desired Level of Customization

 Need to implement unique workflows or integrate with homegrown tools?
 Open-source platforms provide deep customization.
-However, modern paid platforms offer robust low-code environments that minimize complexity.
+Modern paid platforms offer robust low-code environments that minimize complexity.

 6. Scalability and Global Reach